tsujigiri/axiom/README.md

 Static files are served via the `cowboy_http_static` handler.
 By default, every file in ./public directory and all its subdirectories will be made accessible via URL path the same as file's relative path.
-E.g. the file `./public/index.html` can be accessed via `GET /index.html`.
-Note: currently if ./public subtree is changed, Axiom needs to be restarted to reflect the change.
+E.g. the file `./public/about.html` can be accessed via `GET /about.html`. **Note**: Currently, if the contents of the ./public subtree change, Axiom needs to be restarted to reflect the change.

 You can specify a custom directory via the `public` option.